Trace Gas Orbiter: Collaboration with Russia

+Mission timeline

 Launch

 The Trace Gas Orbiter and descent module Schiaparelli completed testing and were integrated to a Proton rocket at the Baikonur Cosmodrome in Kazakhstan in mid-January 2016.
 The launch occurred at 09:31 UTC on 14 March 2016.
 Four rocket burns occurred in the following 10 hours before the descent module and orbiter were released.
 A signal from the spacecraft was received at 21:29 UTC that day, confirming that the launch was successful and the spacecraft were functioning properly.

 Shortly after separation from the probes, a Brazilian ground telescope recorded small objects in the vicinity of the Briz-M upper booster stage, suggesting that the Briz-M stage exploded a few kilometres away, without damaging the orbiter or lander.
 Briefing reporters in Moscow, the head of Roscosmos denied any anomaly and made all launch data available for inspection.

-Status
+At Mars

 The Schiaparelli lander separated from the TGO orbiter on 16 October 2016, three days before it arrived on Mars, and entered the atmosphere at 21000 km/h.
 Schiaparelli transmitted about 600 megabytes of telemetry during its landing attempt, before it impacted the surface at 540 km/h.

 The TGO was injected into Mars orbit on 19 October 2016 and underwent 11 months of aerobraking (March 2017 to February 2018), reducing its orbital speed by 3600 km/h and its orbit from an initial 98000 by 200 km down to 1050 by 200 km.
 Additional thruster firings through mid-April circularised the spacecraft's orbit to 400 km, and full science activities began on 21 April 2018.